-It was great fun producing the event video production for The Reed Retail Quarter Gift Fair 2017 in Sydney.
+It’s great fun producing the event video production for The Reed Gift 2019 in Melbourne.
 This impressive event is held four times a year and it’s where new and existing buyers and suppliers in the gift, fashion and homewares industry meet to do smart business.

-We were there to capture all the action and thought we’d take an opportunity to address some of the quick key pointers to look out for when producing an event video for a live event.
+We thought we’d take an opportunity to address some of the quick key pointers to look out for when producing an event video for a live event.

-Thanks to Reed Gift Fairs for entrusting us with this project.
+Thanks to Reed Gift Fairs for entrusting us with this project every year.
 It was great fun.